comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 The Solid vaults and query client were executed in isolated Docker containers on dedicated CPU cores with a simulated network.
 All queries were configured with a timeout of two minutes, and were executed three times to average metrics over.
 Each query template in the benchmark was instantiated five times, resulting in 40 discover queries, 35 short queries, and 60 complex queries.
+These query templates are available in the supplementary material.

 We were unable to compare our implementation to existing LTQP engines, because those systems (e.g. [Lidaq](cite:cites comparingsummaries)) would either require significant changes to work over Solid vaults,